 These risks arise as a result of changes in the fair value or future cash flows of financial exposures as a result of changes in foreign exchange rates other than those changes included in the VaR analysis.

 Equity investments

-These risks arise from equity price changes caused by listed and unlisted investments, which are monitored and authorised by the investment committee.
+These risks arise from changes in equity prices for listed and unlisted investments.

 Framework and governance